crisperdue/prooftoys-site/content/language-intro.md

 ## Expression syntax

 The language syntax is pretty conventional.
 It has infix operators, each having a certain precedence, and function calls.
-Recall that predicates and relations are also functions.
+(Remember that predicates and relations are also functions.)

+The concept of precedence is the same as the concept of "order of operations" in math textbooks, extended to include the additional operators used in logic.
+It is also the same idea as precedence in computer languages.
+When an operator has higher precedence, it comes earlier in the order of operations.

 There are only three kinds of expressions: _atomic_ expressions, which are either a variable or a constant; function calls, which are either in function call form or infix form; and functional expressions.

 ### Constants and variables